Protobi has two features that make coding text open-ends easier, the Recode dialog and Recode (advanced).

 You can also do searches using Regular Expressions, which can be very simple to very expressive.
 See the RegEx cheat sheet.

-You can also right click on a word and it will automatically be added to the search bar.
+You can also double click on a word and it will automatically be added to the search bar.

 Select all (e)